GlaceCoding/liblist/README.md

 #### list_slice

 Remove elements on the list at the *start* position.
-The number of elements removed depend on *deleteCount* value.
+The number of elements removed depend on *deleteCount* value. *deleteCount* can be negative to delete all element after *start* position.

 Note: Use the return to free the data with `list_clear`.